Van1841/FINAL_SURAKSHACHECK/README.md

-# 🛡️ SurakshaCheck – Banking APK Detection
+# 🛡️ SurakshaCheck – Fake Bank APK Detection

 ## 📌 Overview
 **SurakshaCheck** is a security solution designed to detect **fake and malicious banking APKs** that imitate real banking apps.
 With rising digital fraud, attackers often trick users into revealing sensitive information like **OTPs, passwords, and personal data**.